 I'd also love to encourage students to bring the on-the-mat practice to daily life - yoga is not bound to the mat or time.

 200hr Ashtanga Vinyasa - Yoga London - Oct 2019 - 2020.

 I hold my deepest gratitude to all my teachers, past and present.

 Want to practice with me?
-Book an online class with me here.
+Book a FREE TRIAL with me here.
 Look forward to enjoying the moving flow with you.